 The Healing Reins Therapeutic Riding Center is one of more than 40 nonprofits that BendBroadband provides free or reduced internet and video services.
-During our December Month of Giving campaign, BendBroadband is featuring local nonprofits on our website, and social media sites.
 We hope you enjoy learning more about these wonderful organizations that make Central Oregon a better place.

 Healing Reins provides horse-centered therapies and activities for children and adults with emotional and physical needs.
 Healing Reins Therapeutic Riding Center has grown over the years and now serves 160-180 children, teens and adults each week, impacting the lives of more than 1,400 families each year.